The Fabulous Furry Freak Brothers: Fat Freddy's Cat

+Like Calvin of Calvin and Hobbes he has a fertile imagination.
+He is apt to tell tall stories to his three "nephews".
+One storyline features him playing the role of "F. Frederick Skitty", an undercover agent sworn to stop the distribution of "Tee Hee Hee", a drug that turns people into homosexuals.
+Another story involves a scheme by Fat Freddy to replicate Dick Whittington's success and sell the Cat to the (fictional) small, oil-rich nation of Pootweet to deal with mice.

+The New Zealand band Fat Freddy's Drop, whose debut album won the 2005 Gilles Peterson Worldwide Winners Award, were named after the comic.
+The band's debut single was recorded under the influence of LSD that had been printed with blotter art of Fat Freddy's Cat, and the band liked the name.

+The popular 8-bit computer game Jet Set Willy has a room named "We Must Perform a Quirkafleeg" in honour of this strip.

+Fat Freddy's Restaurant in Galway, Ireland, described as "Galway's favourite restaurant", is extensively decked out with arcana and other memorabilia relating to the Fabulous Furry Freak Brothers and Fat Freddy's Cat.

+The science fiction novel Scam Artists of the Galaxy (2020) contains a location named Fat Freddy's Restaurant with a supercilious mostly orange cat.
+This novel's sequel, Election Matters: Life on Universityworld (2022), sees the cat and one of its kittens appear.

+Fat Freddy's Cat is voiced by Tiffany Haddish in the animated series The Freak Brothers, which debuted in 2020, and is commonly called Kitty by Fat Freddy.
+This version of the character is female and is capable of conversing directly with the Freaks whom she once again has a habit of insulting and belittling.
+She can apparently handle weed much better than them, though this did not prevent her from having the ultimate high that sent them from 1969 to 2020.

 Storylines and themes

 Drug use is the predominant theme that runs throughout all volumes of this title.
 The protagonists "live in a state of blissful torpor relieved only by bursts of paranoia or stimulant-induced frenzy."
 Marijuana is the most frequently mentioned, but numerous other stimulants and hallucinogens are mentioned as well.
 Heroin is usually missing from the list.
 In one adventure, Franklin is shown to turn down an offer of "smack" when hitching a ride.

 Food is a recurring subject.
 These stories most often involve Fat Freddy and his marijuana-induced "munchies" (increased appetite).
 The squalor engendered by the Brothers' indolence is often highlighted; several strips feature the household's cockroach population, ruled over by a fascist monarchy.
 Several stories satirize governments, particularly the U.S. government.
 These stories invariably show politicians and their agents as corrupt, incompetent, or both.
 The theme of foreign travel is sometimes explored, most notably in the three-part Idiots Abroad series.

-It is common for the story-lines to begin with an air of realism, but rapidly descend into comic pantomime.
+It is common for the storylines to begin with an air of realism, but rapidly descend into comic pantomime.